Registration for the live, online event is now closed.

 - Most importantly, opportunities for social interaction and fun

-Contact Hours: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Contact Hours: This nursing continuing professional development activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Approval valid through 03/28/2022.
 OCEAN ID #2020-10

 Exhibitors: Reserve your exhibit space now.
 Space available for both commercial and nonprofit/government exhibitors.